sergeyshpadyrev/variabler/README.md

 ## Extending environment

-Let's say we need to have production candidate environment that is the same as production one but with different bundle id.
+Let's say we need to have production candidate environment that is the same as production one but it has a different bundle id. <br/>
 To do that we can inherit environment configurations in `variables.json`:

 ```json
 {